 Although there is more control when transferring data manually from SQL Server to MySQL, there are a few drawbacks:

 MS SQL Server is a commercial product that needs a license, which may be costly; in contrast, MySQL is an open-source database system that is free to use.
 Even though MS SQL Server Express is offered online for free, it has some restrictions.
 For instance, it has a maximum database size of 10 GB and can only address up to 1 GB of RAM.
-Therefore, for production installations, you will have to pay for SQL Server’s licensed edition.
+Therefore, you will have to pay for SQL Server’s licensed edition for production installations.

-Because MySQL is compatible with many operating systems, including Windows, Linux, and macOS, it may be easily installed on a variety of platforms.
+Because MySQL is compatible with many operating systems, including Windows, Linux, and macOS, it may be easily installed on various platforms.
 Conversely, MS SQL Server has limited support on other platforms and is primarily geared for Windows operating systems.

 MySQL is well-known for its scalability and quick speed, which make it appropriate for demanding applications.
 Although MS SQL Server performs well, bigger databases could need more hardware resources.
 MySQL typically downloads and installs in 15 minutes or less.